Shubert Theatre (Broadway): 1990s to present

 A revival of the musical Chicago relocated to the Shubert in February 1997 and remained until January 2003, when the show moved to the Ambassador Theatre.
 A tribute to lyricist Adolph Green was hosted at the theater in late 2002, near the end of Chicagos run there.
 The Jule Styne and Stephen Sondheim musical Gypsy then opened in May 2003, running at the Shubert for a year.
 As part of a settlement with the United States Department of Justice in 2003, the Shuberts agreed to improve disabled access at their 16 landmarked Broadway theaters, including the Shubert.
 This was followed by a dance special, Forever Tango, in the latter half of 2004.
 The theater's next hit was the musical comedy Spamalot, which opened in 2005 and ran for nearly four years.
 It was succeeded by a three-month revival of Noel Coward's Blithe Spirit in 2009.
 Yet another long-running show opened at the Shubert in October 2009: David Bryan and Joe DiPietro's musical Memphis, which lasted for 1,166 performances through 2012.
 During Memphiss run, three shows ran for one night each: Brigadoon in 2010, Camelot in 2011, and Oliver! in 2012.

 Tim Minchin's West End hit Matilda the Musical opened at the Shubert in April 2013 and ran for 1,554 performances through the beginning of 2017.
 Subsequently, the Shubert staged a revival of Hello Dolly! with Bette Midler from April 2017 to August 2018.
 Hello, Dolly! broke the box office record for the Shubert Theatre twelve times, grossing $2.4 million during the week of October 23, 2017.
 Aaron Sorkin's play To Kill a Mockingbird opened in December 2018 and ran until all Broadway theaters temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 The Shubert reopened on October 5, 2021, with To Kill A Mockingbird, which closed in January 2022.
 The Shubert's next booking, a limited run of the farce POTUS, opened in April 2022.
 It was followed by the musical Some Like It Hot in December 2022, which closed in December 2023.
 The musical Hell's Kitchen opened at the theater in April 2024, transferring from off-Broadway.
+It closed in February 2026, and a limited run of Celebrity Autobiography opened at the Shubert that May for a three-month run.
+It followed by the rock musical Galileo, which is in December 2026.